einervonvielen/family-scripts/fotodiary/README.md

 A file "content.txt".
 This file is loaded by diary.html.
 Everything else is done with JavaScript inside the web page.

+Images can be of type

+- JPG
+- DNG
+- PNG
+- CR2

+Exiftool can read much more file types.
+Adapt the script if you want more.

 TODO

 - create the web page